dillansimmons/storybook/readme.md

 3. Run the project locally: `npm run start`
 4. Visit [http://localhost:1234/](http://localhost:1234/) to view.
     - You can manually refresh or click anywhere on the page to refresh with a new random seed
-    - You can toggle the traits window with the `c` button
+    - You can toggle the background color with the <kbd>spacebar</kbd> or <kbd>Shift</kbd> + <kbd>spacebar</kbd>.
+    - You can turn off the prose and only view the visual by pressing <kbd>p</kbd>.
+This is not the reccomended way of viewing the art but to each their own.
+Come as you are.

+    **Test controls - wont be in the final piece**

+    - You can toggle a side window showing trait details by pressing <kbd>c</kbd>
+    - You can turn off the animations by pressing the <kbd>n</kbd> key, nice for quickly viewing outputs.
+Some big peg animations can take 20s
-    - You can toggle the background color with the `spacebar`
+    - You can press <kbd>s</kbd> to view the seed

 ## Project overview

 ### Influence
 PbDi is influenced heavily by film narrative and the feeling of being in a movie theater (or drive in theater).
-Each piece includes generative prose and a screen like visual in an attempt to recreate the movie going experience, the feeling when the lights go down and the introduction scene plays out.
+Each piece includes generative prose and a screen like visual in an attempt to recreate the movie going experience, the feeling when the lights go down and a key scene plays out.

 Ideas that drove this:
 - Generative poetry (Especially slotted works, ie Alison Knowles / etc.)